WOODLAND MUSEUM OF BIBLICAL ARCHAEOLOGY NEWS

 Woodland, CA 95695

-Please make sure that checks are made to WUF and put “museum” in the memo space.
+Please make checks out to "WUF" and write “museum” in the memo space.

-For your convenience, you can also make donations through our website and your PayPal account.
+For your convenience, you can also make donations through our website.